lixiannian/HFADN/README.md

 # HFADN
-This is a inplementation for HFADN
+This is a inplementation for paper "Hierarchical Feature Alignment Network towardsEffective and Robust Real Image Deraining".
+More illustration will be added later.